sbaltodano/nsfw-image-classification/README.md

 ## Business Understanding

 ## Data Understanding and Preparation
 I collected my `neutral`, `sexy`, `explicit` image classes through the [NSFW Data Scraper](https://github.com/alex000kim/nsfw_data_scraper) on Github.
 The data was noisy, misclassifying many `sexy` and `explicit` images with one another which would be detrimental to the integrity of my classifier; I manually sorted through the images to ensure that my model performance and accuracy was not negatively impacted by the misclassifications.
-After classifying and removing corrupt images, I ended with total of 92,xxx photos to feed my classifier.
+After classifying and removing corrupt images, I ended with total of 92,443 photos to feed my classifier.

-Split images into Train/Test/Split folders using the `os` and `shutil `libraries
+Split images into Train/Test/Split folders using the `os` and `shutil` libraries

 <INSERT IMAGE/ Maybe >